Foodborne illness: "Ptomaine poisoning" misconception

 Ptomaine poisoning was a myth that persisted in the public consciousness, in newspaper headlines, and legal cases as an official diagnosis, decades after it had been scientifically disproven in the 1910s.

 In the 19th century, the Italian chemist Francesco Selmi, of Bologna, introduced the generic name ptomaine (from Greek ptōma, "fall, fallen body, corpse") for alkaloids found in decaying animal and vegetable matter, especially (as reflected in their names) putrescine and cadaverine.
 The 1892 Merck's Bulletin stated, "We name such products of bacterial origin ptomaines; and the special alkaloid produced by the comma bacillus is variously named Cadaverine, Putrescine, etc." while The Lancet stated, "The chemical ferments produced in the system, the... ptomaines which may exercise so disastrous an influence."
 It is now known that the "disastrous... influence" is due to the direct action of bacteria and only slightly due to the alkaloids.
 Thus, the use of the phrase "ptomaine poisoning" is obsolete.

-At a Communist Party political convention in Massillon, Ohio, and aboard a cruise ship in Washington, DC, hundreds of people were sickened in separate incidents by tainted potato salad, during a single week in 1932, drawing national attention to the dangers of so-called "ptomaine poisoning" in the pages of the American news weekly, Time.
+At a Communist Party political convention in Massillon, Ohio, and aboard a cruise ship in Washington, D.C., hundreds of people were sickened in separate incidents by tainted potato salad, during a single week in 1932, drawing national attention to the dangers of so-called "ptomaine poisoning" in the pages of the American news weekly Time.
 In 1944, another newspaper article reported that over 150 people in Chicago were hospitalized with "ptomaine poisoning", apparently from rice pudding served by a restaurant chain.